-Alopecia areata is the sudden and complete loss of hair in coin shaped areas on a hair bearing area of the skin, most commonly the scalp.
-It is most common in children but can appear up to the age of forty.
-It is felt to be evidence of autoimmunity but can also be influenced by the increased pressures of everyday life (stress).
-An area, once it occurs, will normally slowly enlarge for 4 to 6 weeks, just sit there for 4-6 weeks and then gradually fill in within the next six weeks.
-The older the patient, this process can be stretched out to six months.
+Alopecia areata is the sudden and complete loss of hair in coin shaped areas on a hair-bearing area of the skin, most commonly the scalp.
+It is most common in children but can appear at any age.
+It is felt to be evidence of autoimmunity but can also be influenced by stress.

 Alopecia may be self-limited or can progress to extensive hair loss.
 The good news is the loss is not scarring and there are treatments to help stimulate hair regrowth.

 Click here for more pictures of alopecia areata